 The unassuming driveway runs through a hemlock wood and then opens to a bright setting, with about a dozen apple trees dotting the landscape around the dramatic, gabled, clapboard house.
 A porte cochére provides coverage over the entrance, useful during inclement weather.
 But if direct access to the kitchen is more practical, the side entrance is the way to go.

-There is a romance to this whole building.
+There is a romance to this whole building, which was enhanced by the current owner’s flair for design, and was featured in Domino Magazine.
 The heavy, tall carved-wood front doors open onto a foyer with French doors at the opposite end, which open onto the back deck.
 An ornate newel post at the foot of the staircase reads like an over-sized chess piece and adds drama to the space.
 At left, the living room runs the full depth of the house, with a bay window on one side.
 A propane fire has been set up in the fireplace which once served as a coal burners that were more like foot warmers, according to a history of the property.